 Additionally, this process can be the basis for a future divorce.
 This can arise from two avenues.
 The first is from a state-required separation period prior to a divorce.
 This is a period that some states, like North Carolina, require as part of a waiting period before an official divorce.
 You can put your affairs in order during that period, but you cannot file for a divorce, so it is a type of legal separation.
 A legal separation could also transform into a divorce.
-You will have figured out all of the agreements and arrangements for your legal separation, so when you want the divorce, it is merely converting the legal separation document into a divorce agreement.
+You will have figured out all of the agreements and arrangements for your legal separation, so when you want the divorce, it is merely different paperwork.

 If you wonder what else you should be considering and taking care of as a woman dealing with divorce or separation, don’t miss our “55 Must Do’s on Your Modern Divorce Checklist.”